 Returns the following http status codes:

-curl -X COPY -H 'Destination: mycompany-stage' 'https://api.rokka.io/sourceimages/mycompany/c412d8d6e4b9b7b058320b06972ac0ec72cfe6e5'
+was sent and the destination exists already.curl -X COPY -H 'Destination: mycompany-stage' 'https://api.rokka.io/sourceimages/mycompany/c412d8d6e4b9b7b058320b06972ac0ec72cfe6e5'

 $client->copySourceImage($hash, $destinationOrg)